Konstantin Titov: 2000 presidential campaign

 Titov was a candidate in the 2000 Russian presidential election.

-Rather than a serious bid for the presidency, his candidacy was speculated to instead be an attempt to garner publicity in order to help him fend-off the challenge he was facing in gubernatorial election bid later that year.
+Rather than a serious bid for the presidency, his candidacy was speculated to instead be an attempt to garner publicity in order to help him fend-off the challenge he was facing in gubernatorial re-election bid later that year.

 On February 13 Titov traveled to the Urals for his first campaign trip.

 Titov failed to win the endorsement of the Union of Right Wing Forces.
 At a 14 March meeting of the bloc's coordinating council the question of the presidential elections was addressed.
 At the urging of Anatoly Chubais the bloc voted on whether to support Putin's candidacy.
 Out of the seven members of the coordinating council, four had voted in favor of supporting Putin (Chubais, Gaidar, Kiriyenko, Nekrutenko).
 Himself one of the seven members of the coordinating council, Titov was joined by Boris Nemtsov in voting in opposition.
 Irina Khakamada abstained from the vote.

-Titov's largely ran different edits of a single advertisement throughout his campaign.
+Titov's campaign largely ran different edits of a single advertisement throughout his campaign.
 This advertisement touted his gubernatorial experience.

 Titov urged voters to, "Vote not with your heart, but with your mind".

 Titov's campaign touted endorsements from State Duma deputies Sergei Yushenkov, Nikolay Brusnikin, and Hasan Mirzoev.
 Other Russian politician's whose endorsements they touted included Marina Salier.
 The campaign also touted celebrity endorsements from Rimma Kazakova, Nikolay Bederin, and Vyacheslav Dobrynin.